GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 ## How to upload data

-The [ETL subsystem](../etl) is responsible for anything related to uploading participant data to the NAC.
+The [ETL subsystem](../etl) is responsible for anything related to uploading participant data to the Piipan.
 The ETL documentation has instructions for uploading data in various developer-friendly ways.
 Here, we will show how to upload data in the same way that a state would, using the [Bulk Upload API](./openapi/generated/bulk-api/openapi.md).

 #### To Read